Student Conduct

 Weapons

-A weapon or facsimile brought to school may result in an Emergency Expulsion or other discipline.
-Possession of firearms on any school property, including school provided transportation, will result in a one year mandatory expulsion, subject to appeal with notification to parents and law enforcement.
+A weapon or facsimile brought to school may result in an emergency removal or other discipline.
+Possession of firearms on any school property, including school provided transportation, will result in a one year mandatory expulsion, subject to appeal with notification to parent/guardian/caretakers and law enforcement.
 (RCW 28A.600.420) Violence or threats of violence are not tolerated in any school or bus.
 To report suspicious activity go to the ‘safety concern’ tab on the ISD site.